Metron-Project/metron-project.github.io/blog/2026-06-01-may-update/index.md

 The operation is idempotent: if the issue is already in the collection, the existing collection item is left untouched and `created` returns `false`.

+A new version of [Mokkari](https://github.com/Metron-Project/mokkari/releases/tag/v3.27.0) has been released that adds support for these new endpoints.

 ## API Improvements

 ### New Filter Parameters